waynodiablo/Oystercard/thermostat/thermostat.md

 ## Stage 3 - Building the interface
-* Build a static [HTML](https://github.com/makersacademy/course/blob/master/pills/html.md) page as the user interface for your thermometer (hint: is there a static HTML page already in your project that you could use that as a template?).
+* Build a static [HTML](https://github.com/makersacademy/course/blob/master/pills/html.md) page as the user interface for your thermometer (hint: is there a static HTML page already in your project that you could use as a template?).
 * Add JavaScript to enable your HTML page to interact with your thermostat object.
 Think again about separation of concerns.
 Where should this new JavaScript code go?
+* Add a file called `application.js` or `app.js` or whatever you want to call it, to place your JavaScript code that manages the interface between the UI and the thermostat object.

 ## Stage 4 - Using jQuery - write less, do more!